ajnelson/diskprint_workflow/README.md

     sudo deps/install_dependent_packages_(your supported OS here)
     ./bootstrap.sh

+Note only one command needs to be run with `sudo`.
+Everything else that requires compilation and installation is installed into your home directory (under `~/local`).

 If `bootstrap.sh` fails, it should provide you sufficient instructions to fix things up so you can run it to completion.
 If bootstrap worked, running it again will cause no changes.

 To check to see if the execution environment's setup alright (without checking for the database being live), run this script: